-My heart having been softened by evoking karuna (compassion) and metta (kindness and friendliness) for myself, I took up the third sublime state: mudita, or joy in the joy of others.
+My heart having been softened by evoking compassion and friendliness for myself, I took up the third sublime state: mudita, or empathetic joy.
 I pictured my son and daughter-in-law together that evening, along with other friends, enjoying each other's company.
 As I did this, I tried to feel joy for the good time they'd be having.
 It took awhile—at first the residue of envy was still there.
 But I took a deep breath and kept at it, visualizing even more strongly the good time they'd be having.
 Eventually, joy arose.
 I was beginning to see my glass as half-full again.

 As I walked back to the party, I felt the fourth sublime state arise: upekkha, or equanimity, which refers to feeling content and at ease with whatever life brings.
 "Yes, my body is sick and that limits what I can do," I thought, "but this is how my life is and I'm at peace with its joys and its sorrows."
 I rejoined the party with my glass half-full and with the realization that perhaps the glass is twice as big as it needs to be.